The sleeping beauty ballet

 Prologue: The Christening

 The prologue opens with the joyous christening of the next king and queen together, the young princess Aurora.
 King Florestan and his queen hosted a grand celebration upon christening, inviting the entire kingdom.
-Each fairy godmother bestows a gift of a unique gift upon Aurora, enhancing her beauty, grace, and charm.
+Each fairy godmother bestows a unique gift upon Aurora, enhancing her beauty, grace, and charm.
 The king and queen celebrate this momentous occasion with great joy.

 The joyous occasion turns dark when the uninvited Carabosse appears in a rage.
 Feeling slighted, she curses Aurora to prick her finger on a spindle and die on her sixteenth birthday.
-The Lilac Fairy intervenes, softening the master of ceremonies curse so Aurora will instead fall into a deep sleep, to be awakened by true love’s kiss.
+The Lilac Fairy intervenes, softening the master of ceremonies’ curse so Aurora will instead fall into a deep sleep, to be awakened by true love’s kiss.

 This dramatic prologue sets the stage for a tale of love, magic, and redemption.